This fresh Salmon Salad Recipe is perfect for a light dinner, lunch or brunch! Serve with rolls or toast, in lettuce wraps or on salad!

 Here’s a bonus, this salmon recipe has less than 2 carbs per serving so if you’re on a low carb diet this recipe is a solid win!
 Also salmon has so many health benefits that I’m sure you’re aware of…the good fat and all that.
 Salmon a delicious way to get some of those nutrients in!

-This salmon salad is made with fresh, baked salmon but you can swap out canned salmon too!
+This salmon salad is made with fresh, baked salmon (great for leftovers!) but you can swap out canned salmon too in a pinch!

 Preheat the oven to 400 degrees.